 - The Charity’s investment strategy and policy (the ‘Charity’s Investment Policy’)

-The Charity Board Trustees are made up of members of the Governing body:
+The Charity Board is made up of members of the Governing body and independent members:

 The purpose of the Grants Committee is to oversee and make recommendations to the Charity Board in relation to the Charity’s grant making activities.

 The Grants Committee: